s-rosa/project-plan-evolution/README.md

 # Project Plan Evolution
 Author: Sofia Rosa
-Collaborators: Alex Coles, Bekki Connolly, Miguel Angel
+<br>Collaborators: Alex Coles, Bekki Connolly, Miguel Angel

 ## Project Description
 This challenge was set by Nplan, a UK-based software company which utilises machine learning and AI analytics to forecast outcomes of construction projects and mitigate risk.